kevzhg/Spodl/README.md

-#Spodl

-A tool which can be ran from the command line to download a Spotify playlist through Youtube, via youtube-dl.
+SpotifyDownload is a tool which can be ran from the command line to download a Spotify playlist through Youtube, via youtube-dl.

 Things you need to have this working: